-GASB Statement No. 99-The District is required to implement GASB Statement No. 99, Omnibus 2022, effective for the fiscal year ending June 30, 2023 and 2024.
+GASB Statement No. 99-The District is required to implement the remaining portion of GASB Statement No. 99, Omnibus 2022, effective for the fiscal year ending June 30, 2024.
 The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.